moneroexamples/onion-monero-prover/README.md

  - fully open sourced,
  - does not depend on any third party services,
  - it does not require JavaScript, and
- - is avaliable as a hidden service
+ - is available as a hidden service

 ## Address